EdenKhaos/20-Portfolio/README.md

 ## Resume Link:
 [Resume](https://drive.google.com/file/d/1_PPCD79WoTThKe_K5aL6GPwk97wzwSBU/view?usp=sharing)

-## Screenshot;
+## Screenshot:
 ![home](https://github.com/EdenKhaos/20-Portfolio/blob/main/public/images/screenshot.JPG)

 ## Follow React File Setup
-I used a free template from Tim Baker and their library to create this more uniform contemporary portfolio page.
-I Continued with the one portfolio page that scrolls with links to projects.
+I used a free template from Tim Baker and their components to create this more uniform contemporary portfolio page.
+I continued with the one portfolio page that scrolls with links to projects.

 1. Used initial react-resume-template
 2. Created styling within the components and CSS folders.